 dang-jeoksam (당적삼), or dang-hansam (당한삼).

-Dangui is a type of upper garment traditional hanbok for women, which was worn
+Dangui is a type of upper garment traditional hanbok for women, which

 as simple official outfit for ceremonial occasions during the Joseon Dynasty.

-It's also known as Royal Court garment, as court ladies wore it as their daily dresses.
+known as Royal Court garment, as court ladies wore it as their daily dresses.

 The characteristics of Dangui is to emphasize the beauty of Hanbok’s curvy lines.